girlscript/feminist-bible-phase-2/CONTRIBUTING.md

 ```$ git add --all```
 ```$ git commit -m "<commit message>"```
 The first command adds all the files or you can add specific files by removing -a and adding the file names.
 The second command gives a message to your changes so you can know in future what changes this commit makes.
-If you are solving an issue on original repository, you should add the issue number like #35 to your commit message.
+If you are solving an issue on an original repository, you should add the issue number like #35 to your commit message.
 This will show the reference to commits in the issue.
 ### REBASE YOUR FEATURE BRANCH WITH UPSTREAM-
 ***
 It can happen that your feature takes time to complete and other contributors are constantly pushing code.
 After completing the feature your feature branch should be rebase on latest changes to upstream master branch.